tannerjared/MRI_Guide/Home.md

 * Move (drag and drop) the `osx` folder into your Applications directory.

+* Configure dcm2nii

-* You can either launch the program directly from the terminal by typing the following:
+You can either launch the program directly from the terminal by typing the following:

 ```
 #!console
 $ /Applications/osx/dcm2nii
 ```

-But if you want to be able to just type dcm2nii into your Terminal window, you can confirm the program:
+But if you want to be able to just type dcm2nii into your Terminal window, you can configure the program:

 ```
 #!console
 $ sudo ln -s /Applications/osx/dcm2nii /usr/bin/